The Longshots Parent Guide

 Dealing with themes of abandonment, bullying and self-esteem issues, the script contains some infrequent profanities and brief rude humor.
 Yet for this young girl who has been deserted by her father and begrudgingly babysat by her uncle, life on the football team becomes a way to build confidence and gain friends while learning to believe in her own self-worth as a person…valuable lessons for anyone who feels like a longshot.Starring Ice Cube, Keke Palmer.
 Running time: 94 minutes.
 Theatrical release August 21, 2008.
 Updated February 13, 2012

-The Longshots is rated PG The MPAA has rated The Longshots PG for some thematic elements, mild language and brief rude humor.
+Why is The Longshots rated PG?
+The Longshots is rated PG by the MPAA The MPAA has rated The Longshots PG for some thematic elements, mild language and brief rude humor.

 At school, Jasmine is the target of bullying from a group of students who resort to name-calling and humiliating pranks.
 On the field, she is the recipient of some hard tackles.
 Frequent depictions of alcohol use are seen as a character deals with life’s problems.
 Cussing, profanities and brief rude anatomical humor are used in a script that deals with themes of abandonment, homelessness and unemployment.
 A postcard of a girl in a bikini is seen.

 The Pop Warner football league began in 1929 and offers young players the opportunity to develop sports skills and teamwork in a safe environment.
 Visit http://www.popwarner.com/football/pop.asp?lable=overview.

 To read more about the real Jasmine Plummer, go to http://edition.cnn.com/2003/US/Midwest/12/06/girl.quarterback.ap/index.html .

 How does Jasmine feel about being abandoned by her father?
 How does she show forgiveness?